WhatMeWorry/Delivery/windows/dynamic_libraries/dll_notes.md

         and moved it to this folder.

     - GLFW3
-        At the official  http://www.glfw.org/  There is a pre-built Windows pre-compiled binary for 64-bits.
-Then downloaded glfw-3.2.1.bin.WIN64
+        At the official  http://www.glfw.org/  Selected GLFW 3.3.8.
+Then selected "Windows pre-compiled binaries".
+Then selected 64-bit Windows binaries.
+Then downloaded glfw-3.3.8.bin.WIN64.

-        Got the most current lib-vc2015 glfw3.dll (82 KB) and copied it to this folder.
-Note: ignored lib-vc2012 and lib-vc2013.
+        Copied the most current lib-vc2022 glfw3.dll (212 KB) into this folder.

     - FreeType
         The freetype.dll here in this directory was built by me using Visual Studio 2019 Community.
 The source